kedro-org/kedro-viz/README.md

 **Notes:**

 * Experiment Tracking is only available for Kedro-Viz >= 4.0.2 and Kedro >= 0.17.5
-* Prior to Kedro 0.17.6, when using `tracking.MetricsDataSet`, you will have to explicitly mark the dataset as `versioned` for it to show up properly in Kedro-Viz experiment tracking tab.
+* Prior to Kedro 0.17.6, when using tracking datasets, you will have to explicitly mark the datasets as `versioned` for it to show up properly in Kedro-Viz experiment tracking tab.
 From Kedro >= 0.17.6, this is done automatically:

 ```yaml
 train_evaluation.r2_score_linear_regression: